 And like a master sculptor, you have chiseled away the excess, revealing a more refined and focused spreadsheet.

-- To reveal hidden columns, select the columns flanking the vanishing act and right-click to choose ‘Unhide’.
-The concealed data will reappear.
+- To show hidden columns, select the columns and right-click to choose Unhide.
+This will make the hidden column reappear.

-on a Mac) can instantly roll back the deletion of your column.
-This feature is especially effective when the mistake is caught immediately, keeping your data-integrity fears at bay.
+You can press Ctrl + Z to instantly roll back the deletion of the column.
+This feature is useful when the mistake is caught immediately.
+But if you close your workbook teh undo feature may not be operational.

 Should the ‘Undo’ feature fail you, all hope is not lost – Excel’s backup versions are akin to a time machine, allowing you to turn back the clock on your data.
 Here’s how to harness this power: